 - Thrombolysis: treatment aimed at dissolving blood clots causing stroke

 - Biopsy: taking of a tissue sample from the area of interest for pathological examination

 - Radiofrequency ablation (RF/RFA) localized destruction of tissue by heat

 - Insertion and management of specialized kinds of intravenous devices (e.g. PICC lines, Hickman lines, dialysis lines, subcutaneous ports)

 At the University of Florida, a large volume of endovascular neurosurgical procedures are performed.
-Dr. Chris Firment of Radiology, and Dr. Brian Hoh of Neurosurgery, are the principal team members.
+Dr. Brian Hoh of the Department of Neurosurgery, the principal among team members.
 Pediatric patients are treated by Dr. David Pincus.